 Just a few days before the end of 2020, we had the opportunity to sit down with Ewoud de Kok, CEO of FeedbackFruits, for a chat about the ups and downs of the past year.
 He joined us from his remote office, a living community situated in an old monastery.

 Ewoud’s journey and the idea behind FeedbackFruits began at Delft University of Technology in the Netherlands, after he decided to take action against the passive coursework he had encountered during his MSc.
 Sustainable Energy Technology.

 As a passionate lifelong learner, Ewoud’s vision was to change the way education is designed, by increasing interactivity and collaboration in course design.
-FeedbackFruits, under Ewoud’s leadership, scaled up to now providing 9 online learning solutions that drive student engagement while increasing teacher productivity in higher education institutions.
+FeedbackFruits, under Ewoud’s leadership, scaled up to now providing a tool suite of several online learning solutions that drive student engagement while increasing teacher productivity in higher education institutions.

 FeedbackFruits has achieved fast international growth, currently handling and enhancing more than 3 million learning activities, which are spread over a variety of courses worldwide.
 From winning the award for Creative Commons Licensing Integration for EdX, to the more recent partnership with Microsoft, the company’s mission to make every course in the world engaging by driving pedagogical innovation definitely looks promising.

 The one-hour interview has been full of inspiring stories from Ewoud: how the changes COVID-19 has brought to the world of higher education and also to FeedbackFruits, what challenges emerged and what achievements were accomplished, as well as the future directions to fulfill the company's educational mission.